project-gemmi/gemmi/docs/mol.rst

 add argument ``compare_serial=false``.

 Function ``transform_to_assembly()`` changes all models in the given structure to assemblies.
-Then it merges duplicated atoms, and removes the list of assemblies.
-The space group and unit cell are preserved.
+Then it merges duplicated atoms (unless the function is called with ``merge_dist=0``), re-assigns serial numbers, adjusts some metadata, such as secondary structure information, and removes the list of assemblies.
+The space group and unit cell are changed to non-crystal P1 (unless the function is called with optional arg keep_spacegroup=True).
 The choice of what is kept and what is removed is arbitrary, so this function may not be appropriate in all scenarios.

 .. doctest::